nixlynxbites/Learning_Galois_Fields/Exercises/01_Group_Theory.md

 ## Modular Arithmetic Exercise

+- Play around with the modular arithmetic where n=5 (a) what are the numbers? (b) which number acts as an identity? (c) what is the "additive inverse" of 3? (d) which integers are "equivalent" to 1?
 - a) 0; 1; 2; 3; 4
 - b) 5 (should be the modulo identity, unsure about this one)
 - c) 2